 Is it any good?

-Stand and Deliver is a rare Hollywood feature that brings depth and dignity to its exploration of high school life.
+This is a rare Hollywood feature that brings depth and dignity to its exploration of high school life.
 It's gritty and free of saccharine sentiment and Hollywood glitz.
 What makes it even more unusual is that much of their dialogue is delivered in Spanish (with meanings made clear for those who don't speak the language).

-The film is anchored by Olmos' near-perfect Oscar-nominated performance.
+Stand and Deliver is anchored by Olmos' near-perfect Oscar-nominated performance.
 It's not easy to make calculus interesting and, as Escalante, Olmos lights a fire under his students.
 The greatest pleasure lies in watching his unlikely crew turn into a group of confident achievers.
 The film never falls into the trap of making these characters too good to be true.
 Escalante, while driven, neglects his family.
 His behavior in the classroom verges on sexist.
 He loses his temper and even makes academic mistakes.
 He is, in other words, completely human.
 His students, too, are all complex, realistic characters, with great stories to tell.

 How did this movie attempt to convey the challenges these students face with the gangs in their community, families who don't understand the point of learning calculus when they could be earning a living, and the institutional shortcomings of the school itself?

 What are some other movies about an inspiring teacher who turns around the lives of their students?
 What are some similarities and differences in these movies?

 - On DVD or streaming: May 18, 1999